 We’ve put together some ways that you can get rid of this unpleasant smell seamlessly, so keep on reading.

 Ways To Get Rid Of The Urine Odor.

-Act immediately; the faster, the better; use paper towels and blot the puddle; this will help soak up the urine and will eliminate the pee going deep into your concrete and wooden floors.
+Act immediately; the faster, the better; use paper towels and blot the puddle; this will help soak up the urine and eliminate the pee going deep into your concrete and wooden floors.

 Use Baking Soda.

 Baking soda is excellent for neutralizing odour.
-Sprinkle it around in the damp spot(a few tablespoons), whether it is your wooden floor or concrete, leave it overnight and vacuum it completely the next day.
+Sprinkle it around in the damp spot(a few tablespoons), whether your wooden floor or concrete, leave it overnight and vacuum it completely the next day.
 You can also use baking soda for your clothes and bedsheets while you launder.